 “Tim’s dad told him he has to move,” Scott spills the beans.

 “What?
 That’s totally unfair.”

 “You can stay at Scott’s, can’t you?”

 “Sure, make me an orphan, alone in a cruel world.”
-But my puppy dog eyes didn’t faze her.
+My puppy dog eyes don’t faze her.

 “That’s not fair.”

 “Don’t worry.
 I think my dad will let me stay with him.
-He finally admitted he’s got a girlfriend.”
+He finally admits he’s got a girlfriend.”

 This was gossip right up her alley.

 “Is she younger than him?”